piotrrus/solutions/README.md

 These data should be unsubscribed as they're observables althought once the Http request completes it unsubscribes automatically.

 Code can be placed in one Abstract BaseComponent and used as extension for feature component to avoid repeating.
-In abstract we have destruct$ as Subject which is destroyed when component is closed.
+In abstract class we have destruct$ as Subject which is destroyed when component is closed (OnDestroy lifecycle hook).
 ```
 export abstract class BaseComponent implements OnDestroy {
      protected destruct$: Subject<boolean> = new Subject<boolean>();